Image of Elise Edson

 Elise is assisting an East African NGO by providing advice and commentary on draft legislation, and by facilitating capacity building initiatives, focused on the development of an African State’s carbon trading market and associated legal framework.

-Elise assisted an international environmental organisation by preparing a legal advice on directors’ duties and climate change risks under French and European law.
+Elise assisted an international environmental organization by preparing a legal advice on directors’ duties and climate change risks under French and European law.

 Elise also successfully assisted multiple Syrian refugees with their applications for asylum and resettlement under the 1951 Refugee Convention.